lriecken/Vera-Graphics-Converter/README.md

 It is also possible to generate sprite maps.
 In sprite mode the tiles can have 8, 16, 32 or 64 pixels in width or height.
 They are however limited to 128 tiles, and similarly, the source images dimensions have to be divisible by the tile dimensions.
 Sprites can only have a color depth of 4 or 8 Bits per Pixel.

-#### PRG File Header

-It is possible to save the exported binary file with 2 leading bytes.
-This is necessary for some load routines in the Commander X16 Kernal.

-#### Splitting files

-The exported files can be saved in chunks of a given size.
-The VERA Video RAM is paged in pages of 2048 bytes.
-Files can be split at any page, depending on how you want to store or load your data.
-The PRG File Header is saved to every individual file.

 ### The Palette